Anaplasma phagocytophilum

 Anaplasma phagocytophilum (formerly Ehrlichia phagocytophilum) is a Gram-negative bacterium that is unusual in its tropism to neutrophils.
 It causes anaplasmosis in sheep and cattle, also known as tick-borne fever and pasture fever, and also causes the zoonotic disease human granulocytic anaplasmosis.

 A. phagocytophilum is a Gram-negative, obligate bacterium of neutrophils.
 It causes human granulocytic anaplasmosis, which is a tick-borne rickettsial disease.
 Because this bacterium invades neutrophils, it has a unique adaptation and pathogenetic mechanism.

 Biology

 A. phagocytophilum is a small, obligate, intracellular bacterium with a Gram-negative cell wall.
 It is 0.2–1.0 μm and lacks a lipopolysaccharide biosynthetic machinery.
 The bacterium first resides in an early endosome, where it acquires nutrients for binary fission and grows into small groups called morulae.
 This bacterium prefers to grow within myeloid or granulocytic cells.

 Hosts

-Hosts include goat, cattle, horse and dog.
+Hosts include goats, cattle, horses and dogs.
 Cattle infections had been suspected but were only first confirmed by Nieder et al. 2012.